smart-data-models/dataModel.EnergyCIM/TurbLCFB1/doc/spec.md

 ## List of properties

 - `address`: The mailing address  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform.  - `db`: Controller dead band (db).
 Typical Value = 0.
 Default: 0.0  - `description`: A description of this item  - `emax`: Maximum control error (Emax) (note 4).
 Typical Value = 0.02.
 Default: 0.0  - `fb`: Frequency bias gain (Fb).
 Typical Value = 0.
 Default: 0.0  - `fbf`: Frequency bias flag (Fbf). true = enable frequency bias false = disable frequency bias.
 Typical Value = false.
 Default: False  - `id`: Unique identifier of the entity  - `irmax`: Maximum turbine speed/load reference bias (Irmax) (note 3).
 Typical Value = 0.
 Default: 0.0  - `ki`: Integral gain (Ki).
 Typical Value = 0.
 Default: 0.0  - `kp`: Proportional gain (Kp).
 Typical Value = 0.
-Default: 0.0  - `location`:   - `mwbase`: Base for power values (MWbase) (>0).
+Default: 0.0  - `location`: Geojson reference to the item.
+It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `mwbase`: Base for power values (MWbase) (>0).
 Unit = MW.
 Default: 0.0  - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `pbf`: Power controller flag (Pbf). true = enable load controller false = disable load controller.
 Typical Value = false.
 Default: False  - `pmwset`: Power controller setpoint (Pmwset) (note 1).
 Unit = MW.
 Typical Value = 0.
 Default: 0.0  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `speedReferenceGovernor`: Type of turbine governor reference (Type). true = speed reference governor false = load reference governor.
 Typical Value = true.
 Default: False  - `tpelec`: Power transducer time constant (Tpelec).
 Typical Value = 0.
 Default: 0  - `type`: NGSI type.
 It has to be TurbLCFB1
 Required properties
 Adapted from CIM data models and CIMpy - [https://github.com/sogno-platform/cimpy](https://github.com/sogno-platform/cimpy).
 This data model is a direct conversion of the Common Information Model (CIM) specified by the IEC61970 standard into smart data models.
 The python classes this model is based on were developed by these entities Institute for Automation of Complex Power Systems (ACS), EON Energy Research Center (EONERC) and RWTH University Aachen, Germany.
 Some properties can have wrong type.
 This was the case, please raise an issue or send mail to info@smartdatamodels.org.
 ## Data Model description of properties